 Hello, and welcome to Idaho!
 Gambling is in the news often these days, and residents of the Gem State are understandably curious about when more of it — particularly online gambling in Idaho — might be headed to their neck of the woods.

-Play online slots and video poker in Idaho
+Play online casino games or slots in Idaho

-The other option for Idaho online gambling is sweepstakes casino sites.
-Sweepstakes sites use a specific and unique business model to offer casino game opportunities for real money prizes.
+Both sweepstakes and social sites use a specific and unique business model to offer casino game opportunities for real money prizes.
 These sites are completely legal because of how they do business.
-Sweepstakes are governed by three basic rules, regardless of how they are run:
+Sweepstakes and social sites are governed by three basic rules, regardless of how they are run:

 - It must be free to enter.

 - It must not be possible to buy yourself a better chance of winning.

 So, sweepstakes and social casino sites offer a wide selection of slots, table games, and poker for you to play.